Skip to main content

 Absolutely.
 We specialize in rural health clinic (RHC) billing, including the unique cost-based reimbursement methodologies and encounter-rate structures that apply to RHCs across western and central Nebraska.
 Our team ensures proper coding and timely filing so your rural practice captures every dollar it's owed.

-What are Nebraska's prompt pay requirements, and how does MedPrecision help ensure compliance?
+What are Nebraska's prompt pay requirements, and how does MedPrecision help verify compliance?

 Nebraska law requires insurers to pay clean claims within specific timeframes.
 MedPrecision tracks every claim against these deadlines and proactively follows up with payers who fall behind, filing prompt pay complaints when necessary to protect your practice's revenue.